Skip to main content

 Some exes may want to stop paying their mortgage if they move out.
 Keep in mind that your own finances and credit will take a hit if you do this, and your ex may be able to take you to court.

-Any minor children living in the house can change who stays in it.
-Most judges will provide a temporary order that says the kids should not leave the house, and the parent that is most fit to care for them stays in the house with them.
+Whether any minor children live in the house can change who stays in it.
+Most judges will provide a temporary order during the divorce process that says the kids should not leave the house, and the parent most fit to care for them stays in the house.

-This does not mean your child custody issues are settled.
-Your divorce attorney will handle child custody and any child support or alimony issues during the divorce case.
-But if immediate relief is needed and one spouse needs to leave the house, there are options.
+This does not mean you have settled your child custody issues.
+Your divorce attorney will handle child custody and any child support or parenting time issues during the divorce case.
+But if you need immediate relief and one spouse needs to leave the house, there are options.

 Who Keeps the House During Extreme Circumstances?

-During the COVID-19 pandemic, the legal system slowed their processes, and some cases were postponed.
-If you are looking to divorce during a national emergency but are worried about leaving your home, or being kicked out, you have rights.
-You cannot be forced out of your home during an epidemic, natural disaster, or other extreme conditions.
+During the COVID-19 pandemic, the legal system slowed down, postponing some cases.
+If you are looking to divorce during a national emergency but worry about leaving your home or being kicked out, you have rights.
+You cannot be forced out of your home during an epidemic, natural disaster, or other extreme condition.

-A divorce attorney experienced in family law can help get a temporary order to keep you safe at home until the divorce settlement is decided.
+A divorce attorney experienced in family law can help get a temporary order to keep you safe at home until deciding on the divorce settlement.

 After a Divorce: Should You Sell the House?

-If you get the house in the settlement, you can still choose to sell it after the divorce is final.
+If you get the house in the division of property, you can still choose to sell it after the divorce is final.
 But should you sell it, or should you keep it?
 Once your attorney completes their job in the divorce settlement, a real estate agent and financial advisor can help you make the right decision about selling your house.

-Here are the pros and cons to selling a house after a divorce.
+Below are the pros and cons of selling a house after a divorce.

 Pros of Selling the House After the Divorce